TongChia/js-schema/README.md

 js-schema
 =========
-JS Schema validation, compatible with `json-schema`.
+JS Schema validation library, compatible with `json-schema`.
+But not fully complying with `json-schema`, the goal is to do data protection between the front, back end and database or micro services.
+And make it reusable as possible.

 QUICK START
 -----------